Totoual/oef-sdk-python/docs/source/user/introduction.rst

 Agent-to-OEF core interactions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**1.** To be able to be part of the Fetch world, an agent needs to connect and identify
+**1.** To be part of the Fetch world, an agent first needs to connect to a Fetch node on the OEF-Core
-itself (using its public key) first to a Fetch node through the OEF-Core.
+ and identify itself using its public key.

 .. image:: https://github.com/uvue-git/OEFCorePython/wiki/imgs/operation-connect-2.png